seatgeek/seatgeek-ios-sdk/README.md

 - SSO (Single sign-on)

-## Communication TBD
+## Communication
-- If you have any issues, please contact `email` for the details.
+- If you have any questions, please contact us via Slack for details.

 ## Installation